SharePoint/sp-dev-docs/docs/sp-add-ins/update-sharepoint-add-ins.md

 # Update SharePoint Add-ins

-Learn how to create and deploy an update for a SharePoint Add-in.

-> [!NOTE]
-> The name "apps for SharePoint" is changing to "SharePoint Add-ins."
-During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint."
-For details, see [New name for apps for SharePoint](new-name-for-apps-for-sharepoint.md).

 You can update your SharePoint Add-in by using the updating support built into SharePoint.
 Within 24 hours after you upload an updated version of the add-in to the organization's add-in catalog, or the add-in is accepted at the Office Store, a notification that an update is available appears next to the add-in on the **Site Contents** page of every website where it is installed.
 As you can see in Figure 1, a link is provided for users to immediately install the update.

 *Figure 1.
 Add-in for SharePoint update process*